ajaycalicut17/laravel-trash/README.md

 }
 ```

-To start listening to model events, define a $dispatchesEvents property on your Eloquent model:
+To start listening "trashed" model event, define a $dispatchesEvents property on your Eloquent model:

 ```php
 <?php